maggieyh/AppTrack/AppIdea.md

 * register
 * Log In
 pfloginviewcontroller!!!!
 * spinner for sign up
-* protocol for county drop down ?
-* cleanPerson's views
-* Settings such as tutorials?, flagged content, log out

 * OPTIMIZATION
 * DESIGN

+* Settings such as tutorials?, flagged content, log out
 * push notification
 * initiation feature for cleanPerson
 *